ligadata-mkhalawi/Kamanja/trunk/docs/source/config-ref/tenant-def.rst

 :ref:`ClusterConfig.json<clusterconfig-config-ref>` JSON file.
-Each tenant used in the cluster has its own "Tenant" section, identified by a unique "Name".
+Each tenant used in the cluster has its own "Tenant" section, identified by a unique "TenantId".

 File structure